philip-thomas-12/budget-tracker/README.md

 - ➕ Add, view, and manage expenses
 - 📊 Generate reports for better budgeting
 - 🧾 SQL schema included for quick setup
-- 🎨 Minimal UI using PHP, HTML, and CSS
+- 🎨 Minimal UI using PHP, JAVASCRIPT, and CSS

 ---